Panasonic G5 vs G80

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G5 does not offer wifi capability.
+In contrast, the G5 does not provide wifi capability.

 Both the G5 and the G80 have been discontinued, but can regularly be found used on eBay.
 The G5 was replaced by the Panasonic G6, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G5 Manual (free pdf) or the online Panasonic G80 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic G5 and the Panasonic G80?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.